 - Preheat the oven to 400°F

-- In a separate bowl, mix together flour, salt, baking powder, baking soda.
+- In a separate bowl, mix together flour, salt, and baking powder.
 Add dry ingredients to the liquid mixture, mixing until flour is just incorporated.
 Do not overmix; the batter should not be smooth.

 - Fold in the blueberries with a wooden spoon or rubber spatula.
 It works best to add blueberries in batches for even distribution.
 Fold in milk last.

-- Line a 12 cup muffin tin with cupcake liners (or grease tin without liners) and fill with batter to just about the top of each cup.
+- Line a 15-cup muffin tin with cupcake liners (or grease tin without liners) and fill with batter to just about the top of each cup.
 The batter is fairly thick, so do your best to fill the cups evenly.
-Sprinkle a little sugar over each muffin and bake for about 20-25 minutes. or until toothpick returns clean.
+Sprinkle a little sugar over each muffin and bake for about 18-20 minutes. or until a toothpick returns clean.

 - Remove muffins from the tin and let cool for 15-20 minutes before serving.